E-gift card fraud prevention tips and detection solutions

-Customer accounts keep eGift card balances safe.
-Consider this scenario: A bad actor purchases stolen credentials to access a customer account.
-If that account contains an eGift card balance, the bad actor can easily steal those funds.
-When discovered, the frustrated customer may abandon the brand.
-An effective account takeover protection solution can identify risky and safe logins in real time.
-The solution protects customer information, and it keeps customers coming back for the next purchase.
+Customer accounts are essential for storing loyalty points and e-gift card balances.
+But consider this scenario: A bad actor purchases stolen credentials to access a customer account.
+If that account contains an e-gift card balance, the bad actor can easily steal or transfer funds.

 3. Boost website security

-4. Ask for more information from buyers and recipients
+4. Ask for more information from e-gift card buyers and recipients

 5. Protect the entire customer journey

 Businesses don’t just lose when they get hit with a chargeback.
-Stopping eGift card fraud means businesses have to protect the entire customer journey.
-Preventing a bad actor from creating an account for the purpose of buying eGift cards is just as important as recouping losses from chargebacks.
+E-gift card fraud detection means businesses have to protect the entire customer journey.
+Preventing a bad actor from creating an account to buy e-gift cards is just as important as recouping losses from chargebacks.

 Businesses can do everything possible to protect physical gift card sales in stores.
-But if they want to tap into revenue from eGift card sales, they’ll want to make sure they have an enterprise-class fraud prevention solution like Kount Control.
-A solution like Kount Control gives businesses everything they need to prevent eGift card fraud and protect their customers.
+But if they want to tap into revenue from e-gift card sales, they’ll want to make sure they have an effective digital identity trust and fraud prevention platform on their side.

-Kount’s advanced AI combined with the flexible Customer Experience Engine helps businesses automate decisions and reduce manual reviews.
-A business that doesn’t use a fraud prevention solution might not think much of a few manual reviews here and there.
-But look at it this way: When the peak of the holiday or busy season rolls around, businesses want to stay efficient and meet customer demand.
+What’s more, businesses can customize policies and automate decisions to reduce manual reviews.
+A business that doesn’t use a digital fraud prevention solution might not think much of a few manual reviews.
+But look at it this way: When the peak of the holiday or busy season rolls around, businesses have to stay efficient to meet customer demand.

-That means not manually reviewing every gift card purchase that comes through, even if customers are purchasing eGift cards in high dollar amounts.
-Using a fraud prevention solution means good customers can buy those eGift cards and have frictionless experiences.
-And fraud analysts can reduce manual reviews — up to 83%, in some cases — and aren’t working overtime to review every transaction.
+That means not manually reviewing every gift card purchase that comes through, even if customers are purchasing e-gift cards in high dollar amounts.
+Using a digital fraud prevention solution means good customers can buy e-gift cards without friction.
+And fraud analysts can reduce manual reviews significantly — up to 83%, in some cases.